|Hometown:||Red Wing, Minn.|

 • 2014 All-Big Ten Freshman Team

 • 2012 XXV IBAF World Championships (Gold Medal)

 Personal: Born on Nov.
-22, 1994 • Parents are Mitch and Chris Boldt • Has two sisters, Kathryn and Lauren, and one brother, Steven • Is the cousin of former Husker infielder Pat Kelly, who was drafted in 2014 by the Minnesota Twins • Had not declared a major at Nebraska.
+22, 1994 • Parents are Mitch and Chris Boldt • Has two sisters, Kathryn and Lauren, and one brother, Steven • Is the cousin of former Husker infielder Pat Kelly, who was drafted in 2014 by the Minnesota Twins • Majoring in nutrition science.